nguyen-trinhtk/blackbox-linalg/README.md

 # Wiedemann Linear System Solver

-A C++ toolkit for solving large linear systems using Wiedemann's algorithm, with exact arithmetic via NTL and GMP.
+A C++ toolkit for solving large linear systems using Wiedemann's algorithm, with exact arithmetic via NTL and GMP

 <!-- ## Structure